Grahp/Steno-Glossary/README.md

 Adj.
 - Describing a [**theory rule**](#theory-rule) that is orthographic.
 - Describing a [**theory**](#theory) that is composed of orthographic [**theory rules**](#theory-rule).
+- Orthospelling theories are about composing orthographic sequences as opposed to letters.

 ## Modal
 ![TODO](https://img.shields.io/badge/TODO-orange?style=flat)